-Finally, you'll need to update named.conf to load the signed version of the zone, which looks something like this:
+Finally, named.conf needs to be updated to load the signed version of the zone, which looks something like this:

 '''

 zone "example.com" IN {

 type primary;

 file "db/example.com.signed.db";

 };

 '''

 Once the rndc reconfig command is issued, BIND serves a signed zone.
 The file dsset-example.com (created by dnssec-signzone when it signed the example.com zone) contains the DS record for the zone's KSK.
 You will need to pass that to the administrator of the parent zone, to be placed in the zone.